NavyaG-lab/Tech-writer/etl_users/manual_dataset_series.md

 ## Troubleshooting

-### I appended a file to my dataset series but it's not appearing in the next run, how can I fix this?
+### I appended a file to my dataset series but it's not appearing in the next run, how can I fix this

 The most common reason for this is due to your dataset being dropped by Itaipu due to a mismatch between the schema you declared and the schema encoded in the `DatasetSeriesContractOp`.
-See the [dataset series dropped schemas documentation](https://github.com/nubank/data-infra-docs/blob/4bc2d41242c3c4ce4fe333dfe77b3f9e8e030de6/etl_users/dataset_series.md#troubleshooting-dropped-schemas) for more information and how to remedy
+See the [dataset series dropped schemas documentation](/etl_users/dataset_series.md#troubleshooting-dropped-schemas) for more information and how to remedy

 ### I appended wrong data to my series.
-How can I remove it?
+How can I remove it

 Data Infra can retract bad data you accidentally added to your series. **Please bear in mind that this is a fairly manual and non-scalable process for us at this stage, and so requesting deletion should be a last-resort in cases when you can't do it any other way.** Among alternative ways to achieve the same result, you can:

 - Add a batch id column to your dataset series, which you populate with a random id whenever generating the parquet files, and then use to blacklist selected batches using a downstream ops, e.g.:

 ```scala